 This one rarely matters when you are speaking because they sound identical.
-When writing, however, you want to make sure you are conveying the right meaning.
+When writing, however, you want to make sure you are conveying the right meaning, especially with confused words.
 Here’s the lowdown:

 Affect should be used as a verb to mean something is influenced or impacted by something else.